beerappabvgp/Fyle-Assignment/README.md

 This project fetches GitHub repositories using the GitHub REST API and displays them on the user interface with pagination.

 ## Deployment
+The project is deployed on GitHub Pages.
+You can access it [here](https://beerappabvgp.github.io/Fyle-Assignment/).
 ![GitHub Repositories Viewer](https://github.com/beerappabvgp/Fyle-Assignment/blob/main/Screenshot%202024-01-20%20115710.png)

 ## Local Environment Setup